Stephen-J-Whitaker/memory-game/README.md

     - Game Interface

-      The main section of the site is the game interface and related item, the current score (when visible during play) and the button to activate the top ten modal.
+      The main section of the site is the game interface and related items, the current score (when visible during play) and the button to activate the top ten modal.

     - Mute/Unmute Button